maartenpaul/NL-BIOMERO/README.md

 Connect to `localhost`, login as `root`/`omero` again and upload some nice images.

-## Omero Slurm Client
+## OMERO Slurm Client

-Checkout the [Omero Slurm Client documentation](https://nl-bioimaging.github.io/omero-slurm-client/) for details on how to use the library and example scripts.
+Checkout the [OMERO Slurm Client documentation](https://nl-bioimaging.github.io/omero-slurm-client/) for details on how to use the library and example scripts.

 In short:
 1. Run script `slurm/init/SLURM Init environment...`